yairgd/disa/README.md

 # disa
-Simple module to disassembly memory using a Linux kernel module.
-This module is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
-Also, there is a userspace application to demonstrate the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
-Also is able to dissemble internal functions of the kernel like: printk, kmalloc etc'.
-This document is written with MarkDown and [here](https://daringfireball.net/projects/markdown/basics) is a good reference explaining how to use it.
+A simple module to disassembly memory using a Linux kernel module.
+This module is based on [Zydis](https://github.com/zyantific/zydis) and integrated into this module.
+Also, there is a userspace application to demonstrate the Zydis library on a test function in user space and disassembly of the same c  function at the kernel space.
+Also can dissemble internal c functions of the kernel like printk, kmalloc etc'.
+This document writes with MarkDown, and [here](https://daringfireball.net/projects/markdown/basics) is a useful reference explaining how to use it.

 # Module structure
-The module allows 2 interfaces from user space:
+The module allows two interfaces from userspace:
 * Using kernel parameters API:</br>
     This part of the module demonstrates the use of module parameters API to control the module.
 There is one parameter named *func* and it uses to select from userspace the internal function to disassemble.

-* Using kernel char device API (using misc device):</br>
+* Using kernel char device API (using a misc device):</br>
-    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls open, read,ioctl and its content is the disassembly text code of a selected function.
-The seclected function can be one of two:</br>
+    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls open, read,ioctl, and its content is the disassembly text code of a selected function.
+The selected function can be one of two:</br>
     1. Internal kennel function (see kernel parameter *func*)  </br>
     2. The local function of a process and it set using ioctl system call.